pfacouetey/varicella_educational_case/README.md

 1. Open in RStudio the file `Time Series Analysis.Rproj`.
 2. Open `varicelle_notebook.Rmd` displayed in Rstudio files explorer, then run all its cells.

-A generated HTML notebook (`varicelle_notebook.nb.html`) of what you must obtained is already present in the project directory.
+A generated pdf (`varicelle_notebook.pdf`) of what you should obtain is present in the project directory.

 ---